SrivastavaLab-ICL/PPMS/README.md

 **Step 4: Cell type annotation**

 Cell Ranger is able to align sequencing fastq files and generate ouput of count matrix.
 Output count matrix can be further loaded in Seurat R package (https://satijalab.org/seurat/index.html) for QC, analysis and single-cell RNA-seq data exploration.
 Seurat aims to enable users to identify and interpret sources of heterogeneity from single-cell transcriptomic measurements.
-You
+You can further refer to Seurat tutorials (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).

-(1) Quality control and select cells for further analysis
+**(1) Quality control and select cells for further analysis**

 Seurat allows exploration of QC metrics and cell filtering based on user-defined criteria.
 Noramlly, we consider: